Occupation: Estate Agent

 Currently competing in: Various Car Trial Championships

-Career highlights: BTRDA Car Trial Champion 1984 and 2010, MSA Car Trial championship twice runner up, BTRDA Gold Star Rally Class wins 1990s, BTRDA Allrounders Champion 1994
+Career highlights: BTRDA Car Trial Champion 1984 and 2010, Motorsport UK Car Trial championship twice runner up, BTRDA Gold Star Rally Class wins 1990s, BTRDA Allrounders Champion 1994

 What got you interested in motor sport in the first place?